narnolddd/FETA3/README.md

 We can also look at the degree distribution at different time-slices.
 You should notice in the tutorial folder three files all something like `CitationsTSDeg.dat` which are the degree distributions recorded at the specified time intervals.
-Let's plot the distributions at the last timeslot by running:
+Let's plot the distributions at the last timeslot by running:g

 ```bash
 gnuplot tutorial/CitationsDegDist.gnu